Crossing paths with mega-author Stephen King stopped being an option for the average Joe sometime back in the early 80s. Here’s how to beat the odds.

 The evening was also the thrill of a lifetime for this Constant Reader, who finally figured out how to meet Stephen King, a literary and regional legend of a man, who has contributed so much to my imagination and writer’s toolkit.
-I can’t wait to read his upcoming novels Joyland and Doctor Sleep (a sequel to The Shining) in 2013.
+I already can’t wait to read his next novel.
 Can you?

 Read more about “A Conversation with Stephen King” from the UMass Lowell website.